Is it possible to plan your own trip to Cappadocia, Pamukkale, and Ephesus, Turkey without booking tours?

 believe me with a good plan u can make it 250€

-Feel free to ask details have a nice trip over 4 years ago
+Feel free to ask details have a nice trip about 5 years ago

 Flights are pretty cheap and easy.
 We flew from Istanbul to cappadoccia, make sure you stay in Goreme...it's absolutely amazing!

 We stayed in Kismet Cave there which was wonderful.
 We hired a car as well although it would be fine to just stay in Goreme a few days as it's small and easy to get around walking.
 Book the balloon trips from there too.
 Fabulous place!
-We went back 3 other trips it was so good. over 4 years ago
+We went back 3 other trips it was so good. about 5 years ago

 It is very easy and comfortable to take inter-city buses in Turkey (although ask around for the best companies).
 Flying is also fairly inexpensive (and the distance from Cappadocia to anywhere is considerable).